FermentAI/Fermentation-Station/README.md

 Source: http://www.industrialpenicillinsimulation.com
 ## Use cases:

 - Meet Mary.
-Mary is an upstream process developer at FermentAI trying to optimize bioproduction of silk to be used for sustainable textile products.
+Mary is an upstream process developer trying to optimize bioproduction of silk to be used for sustainable textile products.
 She believes that a better cooling system will improve overall protein yields, but needs to convince upper maganment to make the investment.
-To explain the process to non-engineers, she decides to __run simulations__ in the Fermenation Station.
+To explain the process to non-engineers, she decides to __run simulations__ in the Reaction Modeling Sandbox.
 She uses the default penicilin fermentation model, but generalizes the simulations results to her specific use case in silk production.
-With a few clicks, she __varies the cooling water flow rate and temperature, and introduces distrubances to simulate faulty equipment__.
+With a few clicks, she __varies the cooling water flow rate and temperature, and introduces disturbances to simulate faulty equipment__.
 She then __generates protein yield curves for the different conditions__, showing the importance of temperature control throughout the fermentation process.
 Upper managment can clearly see the performance improvement and decides to invest in a new cooling system for Mary.

 - John is a chemical engineering undergrad at UW.
 He is currently taking a class on control theory but he's having trouble grasping feedback loops.
-His professor has suggested to use Fermentation Station to gain an intuition for the different variables and tunning parameters.
+His professor has suggested to use Reaction Modeling Sandbox to gain an intuition for the different variables and tunning parameters.
 Fortunantly, he is able to __implement his own control subroutines__ into the exisiting bioreactor model and simulate the system response under different control configurations.

-- Dwight is a data analyst at FermentAI.
-He has realized that off-line measurements are costly and time consumming, and that it may be possible to get good enough yield predictions based solely on on-line measurements.
-He is interested in testing several __machine learning models on the data available__ at Fermentation Station to see if this is actually the case.
+- Dwight is a data analyst for a fermentation company.
+He has realized that off-line measurements are costly and time consuming, and that it may be possible to get good enough yield predictions based solely on on-line measurements.
+He is interested in testing several __machine learning models on the data available__ at Reactor Modeling Sandbox to see if this is actually the case.
 Later, he will __compare the different models on new simulation data__ and present it to upper managment, to hopefully receive the promotion to assistant data manager he's been dreaming of.

 - Jim's favorite pass time is to infuriate Dwight by messing up with the bioreactor without really affecting performance, so he never gets into trouble.
-He's eager to do some __sensitivity analysis__ on the new Fermenation Station models to see how far he can push the system and anger Dwight.
+He's eager to do some __sensitivity analysis__ on the new Reactor Modeling Sandbox models to see how far he can push the system and anger Dwight.

-- Sally is a senior fermentation engineer at FermentAI.
-Her intern has just told her about Fermentation Station, and now she's trying to develop new models for their specific processes.
-Thankfully, Fermenation Station is capable of __loading custom bioreactor models and offer the same visualization and analysis capabalities__.
-Sally is able to customize the Fermentation Station and distriubute it among her colleagues.
+- Sally is a senior fermentation engineer at the same company.
+Her intern has just told her about Reactor Modeling Sandbox, and now she's trying to develop new models for their specific processes.
+Thankfully, Reactor Modeling Sandbox is capable of __loading custom bioreactor models and offer the same visualization and analysis capabalities__.
+Sally is able to customize the Reactor Modeling Sandbox and distriubute it among her colleagues.

 - Jerry wants to verify his bioreactor's results and with a credible model without creating hundreds of batches and wasting tons of money.
-The Fermentation Station is a tool that can __validate the process by comparing input and output parameters (ie. flow rates, nitrogen, temperature, pH, dissolved oxygen and pressure) with a simulation__.
+The Reactor Modeling Station is a tool that can __validate the process by comparing input and output parameters (ie. flow rates, nitrogen, temperature, pH, dissolved oxygen and pressure) with a simulation__.
 Jerry can run the simulation as many times as he likes to see if his production levels match those of the simulation.

-- Patricia wants to check if her facility's bioreactor parts are working.
-She has made measurements for parameters along each reactor pathway.
-She can __use Fermentation Station to model her process at different settings and compare the off-line and on-line variables to those of the factory reactor__.
-A careful analysis of these results will tell what part(s) of the process require(s) maintenance.

 - Data-driven vs model-driven?
 Maybe you only have data and want to create an ML model for the fermentation process, completly substituting ODEs